Queen Sirikit’s Death: What Travelers in Thailand Need to Know

 The National Mourning Period: A Time of Remembrance

 A national mourning period has been declared.
-While the mourning period for the royal court is one year, a 30-day period of public reverence has been announced, during which public entertainment will be limited.
+While the mourning period for the royal court is one year, a 30-day period of public reverence has been announced, during which public entertainment will be adapted.
 The Queen Mother’s body will then lie in state at the Grand Palace for one year before the royal cremation.
 During this time, flags are flown at half-mast, and a somber atmosphere is expected throughout the kingdom.

 The Thai flag at half-mast in front of the Government House in Bangkok, marking the national mourning period after Queen Mother Sirikit's death.